andrewfowlie/bibiso4/README.md

 ## Usage 💥

+### Convert strings

+    iso4 The Journal of Whaveter Science
+    # J. Whaveter Sci.

+### Convert bibtex files

- The original bibtex file isn't modifie; instead, you should direct output to a new bibtex file.
+ The original bibtex file isn't modified; instead, you should direct output to a new bibtex file.

     bibiso4 references.bib > references_iso4.bib